We are aware of a potentially service impacting issue. Learn more

 3. Risk: allow poses a higher security risk if misused because allowed IPs have more freedom to interact with the server, potentially exposing the server to risks if these IPs are compromised.

 In summary, use allow for IPs that you trust entirely and need unrestricted access, and use ignore for IPs that you don't want to be blocked by the firewall's automatic mechanisms but still want to keep an eye on for security reasons.
+Adding an IP to csf.allow normally opens all ports to that IP address.
+Adding an IP to csf.ignore simply allows the IP to be ignored from brute force detection (LFD) without opening up the extra ports.

 Was this answer helpful?